Nigel1992/Nigel1992/README.md

 Today, most of my projects and experiments revolve around **Kodi, Python, Linux, Android/Waydroid, ESP32, Raspberry Pi, IPTV, networking and automation**.

-I love solving the kind of problems that make you think:
+I enjoy solving the kind of problems that make you think:

 > ### *"Surely there has to be a way to make this work..."*